 For both the primate experiences I highly recommend you stay for a day extra and do the habituation trek too, where you spend almost 4 hours with the animals.
 You spend time with groups who are not fully habituated to people, meaning they are still getting used to with humans coming and observing them from a distance for an hour each day during tourist season!

 You may not be able to go very close to the apes, but you have time.
-Trust nature to gift you with an experience you will talk till old age.
+Trust nature to gift you with an experience you will talk about till old age.

 You can walk with a ranger and go really close to the white rhino.